Understanding Special Needs Terms

 • Funeral and burial expenses

 Special needs trust (SNT).
 A specific type of trust created by a family member to benefit a disabled person.
-The trust helps ensure financial wellbeing while not affecting that person’s eligibility for government benefits.
+The trust helps ensure financial well-being while not affecting that person’s eligibility for government benefits.

 First-party SNT.
 An SNT that is funded by the disabled person’s own resources.